PhishLumos: An Adaptive Multi-Agent System for Proactive Phishing Campaign Mitigation: Proposed System

 \subsection{System Overview}

 We introduce PhishLumos, an adaptive multi-agent system for detecting advanced phishing attacks, particularly those employing evasive techniques that limit content availability.
 Figure~\ref{fig2} illustrates the system architecture.
 Unlike traditional methods that struggle with insufficient data, PhishLumos is designed for such content-inaccessible scenarios.
 It performs what we term \textit{Pivotal Analysis}: an adaptive process where LLM-powered agents shift the investigative focus from an evasive URL to its underlying infrastructure footprints.
-This involves targeted analysis of various external datasets, including historical DNS records, IP address information, and TLS certificate data.
+This involves targeted analysis of various external datasets, including historical Domain Name System (DNS) records, Internet Protocol (IP) address information, and Transport Layer Security (TLS) certificate data.

 The architecture is coordinated by a central \textit{Supervisor Agent}, which directs a team of agents broadly categorized into two roles. \textit{Specialized Agents} focus on data acquisition from distinct investigative areas (URL, domain, IP, and certificate analysis), while \textit{Synthesis Agents} are responsible for higher-level reasoning, such as profiling the campaign and generating detection rules.
 The process begins when PhishLumos receives a URL.
 The Supervisor's LLM evaluates the initial data to identify the most promising pivot points for further investigation.
 For instance, if an initial scan reveals an IP address previously associated with malicious domains, the Supervisor prioritizes tasking the IP Analysis Agent.
 Each agent employs an LLM to process information from its designated tools and returns structured findings.
 These findings are continuously aggregated into a central \textit{Knowledge Base}---a dynamic, in-session repository of all collected evidence---allowing the Supervisor to build a comprehensive view of the attack.
 Based on the evolving Knowledge Base, the Supervisor dynamically sequences subsequent tasks to systematically uncover the campaign's footprint.